Information we collect

 Method of collection

-Generally collection of your personal information will be effected in either face-to-face interview, over the telephone or by way of an online client registration form.
+Generally collection of your personal information will be effected in either face-to-face interview, over the telephone, by email or by way of a client application form.
 From time to time additional and/or updated personal information may be collected through one or more of those methods.

 There may, however, be some instances where personal information about you will be collected indirectly because it is unreasonable or impractical to collect personal information directly from you.
 We will usually notify you about these instances in advance, or where that is not possible, as soon as reasonably practicable after the information has been collected.
 Where we receive unsolicited personal information about you, we will determine within a reasonable period whether we may retain it or are required to destroy or de-identify it and take the appropriate action.